-At HSST the scope of evidence that can be submitted is wide-ranging and determined through the individual’s bespoke pathway and will include the specialist knowledge acquired through the professional doctorate programme as well as that which occurs in the workplace.
+At HSST the scope of evidence that can be submitted is wide-ranging and determined through your bespoke pathway, and will include the specialist knowledge acquired through the professional doctorate programme as well as that which occurs in the workplace.

 Workplace-based evidence submitted for assessment should demonstrate the appropriate application of specialty knowledge and skills through the quality and types of evidence in an e-portfolio and to the learning outcomes of the specialist curriculum.